-Military Develops Iron Man ExoskeletonTHE SUPERHERO: Iron Man
+Military Develops Iron Man Exoskeleton

 THE SUPERPOWER: Iron Man's Mark IV/V suit of armor.
-It can fly, shoot repulsor blasts, comes with awesome helmet displays, communications gear and is almost impenetrable.
+It can fly, shoot repulsor blasts, comes with awesome helmet displays, communications gear, and is almost impenetrable.

-This awesome exoskeleton, coined "Iron Man" by its developers serves the purpose of increasing mobility and strength by basically using basic robotics to enhance/multiply whatever movement the soldier is making.
-This means that if you give a punch that would lightly bruise someone, the suit would make it so that the same punch would go through thick wood planks (as seen in this video), or someone's face (as not seen in this video.)
+This awesome exoskeleton, coined "Iron Man" by its developers, serves the purpose of increasing mobility and strength by basically using basic robotics to enhance/multiply whatever movement the soldier is making.
+This means that if you give a punch that would lightly bruise someone, the suit would make it so that the same punch would go through thick wood planks (as seen in this video), or someone's face (as not seen in this video).

 Seeing the soldier in this video do pushups and lift things shows how this is about as mobile as Iron Man's cave-built suit, which (for real life) is actually pretty damn awesome.

 Lifting extremely heavy munitions, food and other military supplies will be the primary function of this suit...at least for now.

 The most interesting part about this whole thing is that it basically makes even the weakest soldier the strongest one on the field, due to the lack of effort needed to use the suit, as it is mainly a strength enhancement suit.

-Here's another, little more crazy version of this, showing that some people just don't get government grants for their research for a REASON: Link
+Mark my words, in 2030, Exoskeleton Baseball WILL be a sport.Here's another, little more crazy version of this, showing that some people just don't get government grants for their research for a REASON: Link

-Military Develops Batman Armor and HelmetTHE SUPERHERO: Batman
+Military Develops Batman Armor and Helmet

-THE SUPERPOWER: A ridiculously expensive suit that is not only bullet-proof, but extremely light, agile, comes with an insane amount of Terminator-like visual displays and still allows people to run and flip around like an acrobat.
+THE SUPERPOWER: A ridiculously expensive suit that is not only bullet-proof, but extremely light, agile, comes with an insane amount of Terminator-like visual displays, and still allows people to run and flip around like an acrobat.

-Inciting a pattern of military spending on superhero technology, here is the Air Force's gift to the Batman mythology: BATMAN, or Battlefield Air Targeting Man-Aided kNowledge (I know, kind of a stretch, right?)
+Inciting a pattern of military spending on superhero technology, here is the Air Force's gift to the Batman mythology: BATMAN, or Battlefield Air Targeting Man-Aided knowledge (I know, kind of a stretch, right?)

-Besides the effort put into the name, the project is an attempt to modernize the gear commandos take with on combat missions, the overall aim being that the gear must be "lighter, smarter, deadlier" and more covert just like Batman's.
+Besides the effort put into the name, the project is an attempt to modernize the gear commandos take with on combat missions, the overall aim being that the gear must be "lighter, smarter, deadlier," and more covert just like Batman's.

 While a soldier usually has to carry 160 pounds of equipment, the BATMAN enhanced tech can decrease the payload and ensure more agility.

-So like all that cool Batman electronic technology we see in the movies, the soldiers here have a small computer near their chests that tells them their logistical position and what tactics they can implement for any given situation.
+So like all that cool Batman electronic technology we see in the movies, the soldiers here have a small computer near their chests that tells them their logistical position and which tactics they can implement for any given situation.

-That's right, it'll even include awesome communications gear, badass helmet displays, a headset (of course) and a computer (along with the ridiculous amount of batteries they'll need to keep these things rockin' on the battlefield.)
+That's right, it'll even include awesome communications gear, badass helmet displays, a headset (of course), and a computer (along with the ridiculous amount of batteries they'll need to keep these things rockin' on the battlefield.)

 In case these new Dark Knights run out of juice, though, the suit also creates the option of refueling with the Bat Hook.
 A hook is thrown onto a power line and the hook slurps down power to keep BATMAN alert at all times.

-If they could combine their technology with this awesome real-life utility belt that an MIT student created, they would be well on their way... now just to keep tabs on the richest men in the world who don't look turtles who've lost their shells.
+If they could combine their technology with this awesome real-life utility belt that an MIT student created, they would be well on their way...
+Now, just to keep tabs on the richest men in the world who don't look turtles who've lost their shells.

-Military Develops Spider-Man Gloves/BootsTHE SUPERHERO: Spider-Man
+Military Develops Spider-Man Gloves/Boots

 THE SUPERPOWER: The power to walk up/climb walls via his hands and feet.

-Engineers at Cornell University (in New York) have apparently invented a great palm-sized device that uses the surface tension in water to make a reverse-adhesive bond to stick to glass, wood and brick.
+Engineers at Cornell University (in New York) have apparently invented a great palm-sized device that uses the surface tension in water to make a reverse-adhesive bond to stick to glass, wood, and brick.

 The technology was actually inspired by a Palmetto tortoise beetle in Florida that uses the surface tension from tiny, pore-sized droplets of secreted oil at the top of its legs to climb up and stick to surfaces.

-So basically, they are looking to insect technology to make a Spider-Man type weapon/gadget, who would've thought, right?
+So basically, they are looking to insect technology to make a Spider-Man type weapon/gadget; who would've thought, right?

 But would they unstick?
 If the force is strong enough to hold a person, wouldn't you jerk back so hard that not only would you unstick, but fall off whatever building you were climbing?
 Well, no, because the scientists were actually able to use that electrical field to reverse the suction, thus becoming unstuck on demand.
 Just like Spider-Man.